jaros1/Money-Network/README.md

 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
 Only search tags and public chat are stored in clear on ZeroNet.
 - Contact list: Categories: new, guest, unverified, verified and ignored.
 - Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis, reactions and comments
+- Chat: Send and request money transactions.
+Tested OK with test bitcoins (https://github.com/jaros1/Money-Network-W2/)

 Being implemented:
 - MoneyNetworkAPI for MoneyNetwork <=> wallets and wallet <=> wallet communication
-- Money: Send and request money in chat
-- Tested OK with test bitcoins (https://github.com/jaros1/Money-Network-W2/)
+- Share, rate and review wallets

 Todo:
 - More money transaction operations in UI (reject, edit, cancel and rollback money transaction).
-- Wallet or Money page: Test, add, use, rate and remove wallet sites.
+- Wallet or Money page: Test, add and remove wallet sites.
 - Wallet or Money page.
 Money transaction overview.

 ## MoneyNetwork Demo